declare-lab/KNOT/Sentiment/saved_models/README.md

-#this file contains saved local and pretrained global model
+# This file contains saved local and pretrained global model